mfumagalli/Copenhagen/README.md

 #### Research lecture

-* Evolutionary genetics in the high-throughput sequencing era
+* The conquest of the Arctic: a genetic journey

 ### Friday morning -  detecting selection